Program of Study (CAS Bulletin)

 Two research courses:

-Five courses (20 points) are required for the minor in A/P/A studies, distributed as follows: One introductory course—either Approaches to the Asian/Pacific/American Experience (SCA-UA 301) or the Morse Academic Plan course Cultures and Contexts: Asian/Pacific/American Cultures (MAP-UA 539)—plus four electives from the A/P/A studies course offerings.
+Five courses (20 points) are required for the minor in A/P/A studies, distributed as follows: one introductory course—either Approaches to the Asian/Pacific/American Experience (SCA-UA 301; offered periodically), or Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539; offered once a year)—plus four electives from the A/P/A studies course offerings.
+One A/P/A language course can count as an elective if taught by SCA faculty.